PaloAltoNetworks/pan-threat-vault-python/doc/tvapi.rst

   values are to be read from *stdin*.

  ``--name`` *name*
+  *name* is an EDL name for ``--edl`` or threat signature name for ``--threats`` and ``--threats2``:

+  - EDL name:

+   **panw-known-ip-list** - Palo Alto Networks Known Malicious IP Addresses

+   **panw-highrisk-ip-list** - Palo Alto Networks High-Risk IP Addresses

+   **panw-torexit-ip-list** - Palo Alto Networks Tor Exit IP Addresses

+   **panw-bulletproof-ip-list** - Palo Alto Networks Bulletproof IP Addresses

+  - threat signature name:

-  Threat signature name.
-Words in *name* are used to perform a fuzzy match on the signature name; *name* must be at least 3 characters and only alphanumeric characters are allowed, other characters are ignored.
+   Words in a threat signature *name* are used to perform a fuzzy match on the signature name; *name* must be at least 3 characters and only alphanumeric characters are allowed, other characters are ignored.

   Multiple instances of the option are allowed, and the argument can be a path to a file containing the values, or **'-'** to specify the